KriVaTri/EVCM/README.md

      - Lock (lock)
      - Current setting (number) — used to set amperage
    - Optional EV SoC sensor
-   - ECO / OFF threshold bands (upper/lower for each)
+   - ECO ON / ECO OFF threshold bands (upper/lower for each)
    - Scan interval (regulation tick seconds)
    - Sustain seconds for below-lower and missing-data pauses
    - Max current limit (A)